joeychilson/infergo/README.md

-# InferGo
+# infergo

-InferGo is a lightweight, easy-to-use library for running machine learning models in Go.
+infergo is a lightweight, easy-to-use library for running machine learning models in Go.

 ## Installation